Mauroleo89/Germany-energy-market-dynamics/README.md

 ### 1️⃣ Data Analysis & Pipeline (`Data_Analysis.ipynb`)

-This notebook builds the **statistical foundation** of the project by creating a robust dataset from multiple heterogeneous sources.
-It is directly inspired by the **Research Design and Methods** section of the thesis:contentReference[oaicite:0]{index=0}.
+This notebook builds the **statistical foundation** of the project by creating a robust dataset from multiple heterogeneous sources and follow the structure below.

 #### Main Steps:
 - **Data Collection**